Oxford Pallet bantams lose, tie in OMHA finals

 A short time later Norwich got called for too many men and we were on the penalty kill.
 That’s when Tyson Warboys rushed the puck and scored a great short-handed goal and tied the game up.
 Neither team was able to score and the game went into overtime again.
 Ten minutes of overtime went by and the game ended in a tie with each team getting a point.

-The boys are back in Flesherton (at the Markdale arena) on Saturday, March 18 at 2 p.m. and are back home in Norwich on Sunday at 3 p.m.
+The boys play Game 3 against Flesherton (at the Markdale arena) on Saturday, March 18 at 2 p.m. and Game 4 back home in Norwich on Sunday at 3 p.m.

-There was a great crowd in Norwich on Tuesday, hopefully everyone comes out to watch these to evenly matched teams battle it out.